COLA-Laboratory/cola_www_src/content/_index.md

 {{< /hint >}}

 {{< hint danger>}}
 I plan to redesign our lab's scientific story.
 However, it has been much slower than I expected due to a variety of deadlines.
-I will pick this as much as I can in my spare time.
+I will pick up this as much as I can in my spare time.
 {{< /hint >}}

 ## <i class='fa fa-twitch' style='font-size:19px'></i> Recent News (Year 2026)